Employment and HR

 It is important to identify at the outset whether an employment relationship exists between the parties, because the relationship gives rise to a number of rights and obligations for an employer.

-An issue can arise where an employer seeks to characterise a relationship as a contractor relationship in circumstances where in practice, it is akin to an employment relationship.
-In such a case, the employer is exposed to a claim by the purported contractor for employee entitlements including accrued leave.
+Issues can arise when an employer incorrectly characterises a relationship as a contractor relationship in circumstances where at law the relationship is that of employer and employee.
+In such a case, the employer is exposed to a claim by the purported contractor for employee entitlements including, for example, accrued leave.

 The classification of an individual as either an employee or contractor will affect tax and super obligations payable in respect of an individual.
 Penalties and fines may apply to an employer who fails to comply with these obligations.
 If you are unsure about whether an individual engaged by your organisation is an employee or contractor, you should seek independent legal advice.